 - Urge incontinence is when you want to urinate and you can’t get to the bathroom in time.
 It can happen even if you have very little urine in your bladder.
 Causes include damage to the nerves or muscles that control urination.
 People with multiple sclerosis, Parkinson’s, enlarged prostate, cystitis, or inflammation of the urinary tract may have this type of incontinence.

 - Total incontinence means there is no control over urinating.
-Cause is due to total loss of muscle or nerve control.
+The cause is due to total loss of muscle or nerve control.
 Causes include spinal cord damage, paralysis, or physical abnormalities.

 Knowing the different types of incontinence may help you describe your own symptoms, but let your doctor diagnose which type you may have.